magaerttner/mbqd-website/content/funding/network.md

       </a>
     </div>
     <div class="funding-cell">
-      <span>We are supported by the Carl Zeiss Foundation within the **QPhoton** project, where we collaborate with Patrick Emonts (Ulm), Florian Meinert, and Tilman Pfau (Stuttgart) on efficient state-preparation methods for Rydberg quantum computing platforms.</span>
+      <span>We are supported by the Carl Zeiss Foundation within the <b>QPhoton</b> project, where we collaborate with Patrick Emonts (Ulm), Florian Meinert, and Tilman Pfau (Stuttgart) on efficient state-preparation methods for Rydberg quantum computing platforms.</span>
     </div>
   </div>